dmbarbour/glas/docs/GlasDesign.md

 The glas command line interface is extensible by defining modules with name `glas-cli-(verb)`.
 This module shall compile to a record value of form `(run:Program, ...)`.
 Aside from 'run' this record may include properties to support help messages, tab completion, effects API version, etc..

 The glas executable must know enough to bootstrap the g0 language, compile language modules and dependencies, then eventually compile the verb.
 Logically, this process is performed every time the executable runs.
 However, for performance, the executable should privately cache computations to avoid unnecessary rework.
-In case a verb fails to compile, the executable should provide fallback implementations for critical verbs such as 'help' and 'print'.
+The executable can provide fallback implementations for critical verbs such as 'help' and 'print'.

 Essentially, the glas executable provides a runtime environment for its verbs.

-The run program should be arity 1--0, receiving Parameters as a list of strings on the data stack but mostly interacting with the world via the *Console Applications* effects API described in [Glas Apps](GlasApps.md), albeit extended with a *load:ModuleID* effect because parameters and some verbs (such as REPLs) will reference other modules.
-However, the program would not be a transaction machine by default.
+The program should be arity 1--0, receiving Parameters as a list of strings on the data stack then mostly interacting with the world via the *Console Applications* effects API described in [Glas Apps](GlasApps.md), albeit extended with module loading to leverage the executable's bootstrap effort and private cache.

-*Note:* The executable itself should eventually be bootstrapped via *Binary Extraction* of an executable file.

 ### Data Printer